-Satisfy your sweet craving with this five-ingredient lemon pudding with almond milk, a low-sugar dessert.
+Satisfy your sweet craving with this five-ingredient low sugar lemon pudding with almond milk.

-This recipe includes simple pudding ingredients and no cooking is necessary.
+This pudding recipe only has five ingredients, and no cooking is necessary.

 I looked on the Internet for pudding recipes that included almond milk.
 Every one I found required cornstarch for thickening.
 There was a problem though.